Ruler90/cookie-manager/readme.md

 3. Create a new bookmark in your browser and paste the code as the URL.
 4. Click the bookmark on any page.

-On first use, Cookie Manager will start with three example cookies.
+On first use, Cookie Manager will start with example cookies.
 Use the gear icon to configure your own cookies (see [Cookie Editor](#cookie-editor)).

 ## Features